ammarhakim/gkyl/doc/DataStruct.md

 : Synchornize values in ghost cells by copy data from neighboring ranks' skin cells.

+`field:write(outNm, tmStamp)`
+: Write data in field to file `outNm`.
+The parameter `tmStamp` is simulation time at which data is written.

 To illustrate the use of the `indexer()` and `get()` methods to access elements in the grid, consider the following code: